Electional astrology: History

 Modern electional astrology, as well as most other astrology, can in general be traced directly back to Book Five of Dorotheus of Sidon's treatises in Greek on the subject, Carmen Astrologicum from the 1st Century CE.
 This is the oldest treatise on electional astrology.

 Practice

 In electional astrology, an astrologer is given an event the querent intends to plan.
 The astrologer then finds a date and time most auspicious for the event to take place, around which the querent bases the following plans.
 The method of coming to these conclusions is based on the relative positions of stars, planets and other celestial bodies at various times.
 Each celestial body's placement means something particular to the tradition the individual astrologer is using, in combination with the natal chart of the querent.

+Event chart

+An event chart is a horoscope that is cast for the date, time and place of a particular event.
+Such a chart is interpreted to gain insight into influences surrounding the event and an outlook for possible developments stemming from that event.

+For example, astrologers can erect a chart for a major event, such as a marriage, and interpret it as though the event were a person in its own right.
+For example, if a chart was cast for the date of one's marriage then the chart would give an indication of what the couple can expect during their married life.
+If a chart is cast for a national event then one can interpret the chart to determine influences surrounding the event.
+This is in contrast to a birth chart, which is calculated for the actual time of a person's birth, but the design and interpretation are similar.

 Branches

 Elections, or predictions for auspicious times, are usually divided into three branches, which are used depending on the type of event being planned.